yrmvgh/yiufcrawl/README.md

 ### v1.3

-* Mummy curses a little more threatening
+* Mummy curses are a little more threatening
     * 50% chance that they will curse weapon or ring slots
     * otherwise they just pick a random slot to curse
     * 1/10 chance of triple cursing